-This is exactly what it sounds like — The employee comes into work, scans their badge, and gets an electronic time stamp.
+This is exactly what it sounds like — an employee comes into work, scans their badge, and gets an electronic time stamp.
 They do the same when they leave.
-Badge scanning is similar to the time card system, and has most of the same issues.
+Badge scanning is similar to the time card system and has most of the same issues.

 Time cards and badge scans used to be the most simple and efficient way to track work hours, but the consequences outweigh the pros.
-Minimize the risk of “time theft” by letting employees fill out their timesheets on their own time from their own desk.
+Minimize the risk of “time theft” by letting employees fill out their timesheets on their time from their desks.

 - People misplace paper all the time.
 When they lose a timesheet, it takes a lot of time and effort to replace it.
 That’s 100% waste.

 - Employees sometimes have illegible handwriting.
-Hopefully, you don’t run into this problem often, but if you misread a timesheet you directly affect an employee’s pay.
-Fixing this mistake is time consuming and irritating, and that time should be spent on customers.
+Hopefully, you don’t run into this problem often, but if you misread a timesheet, you directly affect an employee’s pay for that pay period.
+Fixing this mistake is time-consuming and irritating.

-- Companies need to reduce paper waste in an effort to help the environment.
+- Costs for paper-based processes add up.
+Companies need to reduce paper waste in an effort to help the environment.
 The cost of paper may not be that much, but when you add up the costs of printing, storing, filing, maintenance, etc., it makes a sizable dent in company funds.